So you want to become an author…

-Having been in the writing game for 50 years and the book business for 40, that is something I am able to tell you.
+Having been in the writing game for 50 years and an author for more than 45, that is something I am able to tell you with certainty.

 To use an ancient adage, cream rises.
-That may sound like something scratched on a cave wall.
-But it simply means that readers recognize quality.
+Readers recognize quality.

 You or your agent may be looking for a deal from a traditional publisher.
 Or you may have chosen to self-publish online, in print, or both.

 Regardless, you want your manuscript to be of the highest editorial quality you can make it.

 - Learn the craft and hone your skills.
 Rigorously study writing, do exercises, write stories, ferociously edit your work.
 It can all pay off.
 Just as with physical exercise, the more the better, but anything is better than nothing.

 - Recognize that writing well is much harder and more involved than you ever dreamed.
 If you thought writing was merely a hobby, this realization could crush you.
 So, to push through, remember why you wanted to become a writer in the first place: you have a message, and people need to hear it.

 - Don’t trust friends’ and relatives’ flattery.
 Sure, they’re great for encouragement, or keeping you from quitting.
 But when you need solid input on your writing, their enthusiasm won’t translate to sales.